muquit/markdown-serve/README.md

 ## Download pre-compiled binaries

 Download a pre-built binary for your platform from [Releases](https://github.com/muquit/markdown-serve/releases) page.

+Extract the archive and copy the binary as `markdown-serve` (Linux/macOS) or `markdown-serve.exe` (Windows) to somewhere in your PATH.

 ## Installing using Homebrew on Mac/Linux